risk-first/website/menagerie/Operational-Risk.md

    - Employees trying to steal from the company (bad actors).
    - Other crime, such as hackers stealing data.

 .. basically, a long laundry-list of everything that can go wrong due to operating in "The Real World".
-We've spent a lot of time looking at the varieties of [Dependency Risk](Dependency-Risk) on a software project.
-But in the "real world" of [Operational Risk](Operational-Risk) we have to consider that these dependencies will fail in any number of unusual ways, and we can't be ready for all of them.
-Nevertheless, managing them comes under the umbrella of [Operations Management](#operations-management)
+Although we've spent a lot of time looking at the varieties of [Dependency Risk](Dependency-Risk) on a software project, with [Operational Risk](Operational-Risk) we have to consider that these dependencies will fail in any number of unusual ways, and we can't be ready for all of them.
+Nevertheless, preparing for this comes under the umbrella of [Operations Management](#operations-management)

 ## Operations Management